mmu-webdesign/l4-IWD-web-block/rwd-1a-start-coding.md

 ## Task 5 - Selecting and adding Google Fonts

-Web Fonts offer a much wider array of options beyond the basic web safe font families.
+As you already know, Web Fonts offer a much wider array of options beyond the basic web safe font families.
 It is now possible to create or buy Web Fonts to enhance the design of your site.
 Google Fonts provides a free and easy to use option.

 There are some drawbacks.